 Alistair and his partner, Alejandra, lead an incredible team of therapists at Moose Anger Management/Healing Anger.
-He is an International Anger Management Expert and Author, who has been working with people worldwide, and professionally as a counsellor/educator since 1989 and as an anger management specialist in private practice since 1995.
-Much of this work has been online, which at the time of this writing, 2020, makes up the majority of his, and his team’s work.
-Alistair has worked with those who have enormous challenges in the world: from high performance business leaders, gold medal winning Olympic and professional athletes and people that are close to homeless.
+He is an International Anger Management Expert and Author who has worked professionally since 1989 and as an anger management specialist in private practice since 1995.
+Alistair has worked with those with enormous challenges in the world: high-performance business leaders, gold medal-winning Olympic and professional athletes, and homeless people.
 Anger is an equal opportunity emotion.
 Alistair has developed a respectful, solution-focused manner that is based on both academic theory and extensive experience.
-This experience includes working with trauma, and historic abuse in a manner that honours each person and allows for deep healing.
-During the last twenty-five years he has worked with thousands of people who have made the call out of a desire to create change.
-Although he has facilitated court-ordered men, he now works exclusively with self-referred clients, which includes those sent from the workplace, or strongly encouraged by a partner, or even unfortunately sometimes, a lawyer.
+During the last twenty-eight years, he has worked with thousands of people who have made the call out of a desire to create change.
+Although he has facilitated court-ordered men, he now works exclusively with self-referred clients, including those sent from the workplace or strongly encouraged by a partner or, sometimes, a lawyer.

 Alistair’s approach focuses on the gifts and potential of each person.
-In this manner “the good” that is present in an individual is attended to, as are the challenges that face each person.
-He also has extensive experience working with what is behind a person’s anger.
-The pain, sadness, hurt, fear, anxiety, shame and often, trauma, are what leads someone to react disproportionately to events.
-It is only when this is examined, with compassion and a deep respect, that a person can alter their response to the triggers in their life, and learn to relate to the emotional reactions that have led them astray.
+In this manner, “the good” present in an individual is attended to, as are the challenges that each person faces.
+He also has extensive experience working with what is behind a person’s anger: pain, sadness, hurt, fear, anxiety, shame, and the trauma that lead someone to react disproportionately.
+Only when this is examined, with curiosity, compassion and deep respect, can a person alter their response to the triggers.
 Alistair has been humbled and inspired by the many people who have taken up the courage to take on this type of investigation.

 Alistair regularly presents workshops to diverse groups from police, to teachers, CRA auditors, to unions or therapists for professional development.